infiniticio/docs.infinitic.io/src/pages/docs/clients/cancel-running-workflows.md

 {% /callout  %}

-The direct cancellation of a child workflow will trigger a `CanceledWorkflowException` in the parent workflow if waiting for its completion.
+The direct cancellation of a child workflow will trigger a `WorkflowCanceledException` in the parent workflow if waiting for its completion.

 The `cancel` method waits for the adhoc message to be sent to Pulsar.